 - Have the proper qualifications: To rent diving gear, you should be either PADI or NAUI certified.
 If you have not dived for a while or are inexperienced, dive with an instructor and consider a “Resort Course”.

 - Be prepared: Always rent high quality equipment.
-You don’t want your gear to fail you 20 feet below the surface!
-Also, plan ahead extensively.
+You don’t want your gear to fail 20 feet below the surface!
+Also, plan ahead.
 Check the local weather conditions, wear shoes, gloves and a wetsuit to protect you from the cold and sharp coral and lava rocks.
 Do not fly or travel to high altitudes (e.g. Mauna Kea or Mauna Loa) within 24 hours after your dive

 - Have fun!: Take in the spectacular underwater world around Hawaii.
 Consider taking along an underwater camera for some spectacular shots.